FJORD GUIDE TO THE 10 MOST BEAUTIFUL FJORDS IN NORWAY

 FJORDS NORWAY - The UNESCO Protected Nærøyfjord

-Flåm, Aurland and Gudvangen are perfect starting points for experiences in and around the Aurlandsfjord and Nærøyfjord, two of the world’s most beautiful and dramatic fjords that are also included in UNESCO’s World Heritage List.
+Flåm, Aurland and Gudvangen are perfect starting points for experiences in and around the Aurlandsfjord and Nærøyfjord, two of the world’s most beautiful and dramatic fjords.
+On 14 July 2005, the Nærøyfjord together with the Geirangerfjord became part of our common UNESCO’s world heritage.

-Flåm Railway is the train journey from fjord to mountain, perhaps the most beautiful train journey in the world.
-Combine this train journey with cycling along Rallarvegen which goes from the high mountains via Flåmsdalen Valley to Flåm.
+Flåm Railway is the train journey from fjord to mountain, perhaps the most beautiful railway in the world.
+You can combine this train journey with cycling along Rallarvegen which goes from the high mountains via Flåmsdalen Valley to Flåm.
 Aurlandsdalen Valley is one of Norway’s most popular hikes.
+The lower part of Aurlandsdalen, which is also the most popular, starts from Østerbø and ends at Vassbygdi in Aurland.

 The Nærøyfjord and Aurlandsfjord are both part of the 204 kilometer long Sognefjord which is located in the northern part of the county of Vestland, in the middle of Western Norway.